aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to RTF</h2>

+The Rich Text Format (RTF) is a document file format that enables text to be written and read in a platform-independent manner.
+It is widely used for exchanging documents between different applications and operating systems.
+RTF documents are also easier to read and edit than other document formats, making them a popular choice for document sharing.

+<h2>How Aspose.Total Helps for PPTM to RTF Conversion</h2>
-For a Python developer, who is trying to add a PPTM to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a RTF format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from PPTM to RTF.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a RTF format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of presentation formats, including PPTM, PPTX, PPSX, POTX, POTM, PPSM, and more.
+It also provides features such as creating, modifying, and converting slides, adding text, shapes, images, and other objects, and more.

+The Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, and more.
+It also provides features such as creating, modifying, and converting documents, adding text, shapes, images, and other objects, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPTM to RTF.
+It is a powerful and reliable tool that can help developers to quickly and easily convert PPTM files to RTF documents.

 {{% /blocks/products/pf/feature-page-summary %}}